iamlucasmateo/sf_fires_data_pipe/README.md

 ### Repository Structure

-The Exploration folders contains Jupyter notebooks with the analysis of the data and the API requirements, necessary for a correct posterior implementation.
-I've also used that space to try different ideas for the actual coding.
-The App folder contains a complete implementation of the pipeline.
-The final deploymen, as explained below, made heavy use of AWS (which seemed to most sensible approach, given what the job description was asking for).
+The Exploration folder contains Jupyter notebooks that include an analysis of the data and the API requirements, which proved quite necessary for a correct posterior implementation.
+I've also used that the notebooks to try and sketch different ideas before the actual coding.
+On the other hand, the App folder contains a complete implementation of the pipeline.
+The final deployment, as explained below, makes heavy use of AWS (which seemed to most sensible approach, given what the job description was asking for).

 ### The pipeline, in a nutshell